Table of Contents

 Conventional wisdom holds that minimizing sweat and moisture can help prevent fungal infections.
 Common recommendations along these lines are for men to wear boxer shorts, for women to avoid panty hose, and so forth.
 Whether these measures, some of which are quite difficult to implement, are really worth all of the effort is open to question.

 You can also take steps to prevent spread of ringworm infections.
-Do not share clothing, towels, hairbrushes, combs, hair accessories, or other personal-care items.
+Do not share clothing, towels, hairbrushes, combs, hair accessories, sports gear, or other personal-care items.
 Wearing sandals or shoes in gyms, locker rooms, and at pools can help reduce your chances of contracting athlete's foot.
 You should avoid touching pets that have signs of ringworm (typically bald spots).
 Wash hands after touching pets.